avocado-framework/avocado/docs/source/WritingTests.rst

     JOB HTML   : $HOME/avocado/job-results/job-2014-08-12T15.44-d565e8de/html/results.html

 The ``--multiplex`` accepts either only ``$FILE_LOCATION`` or ``$INJECT_TO:$FILE_LOCATION``.
-As explained in :doc:`MultiplexConfig` without any path the content gets injected into ``/run`` in order to be in the default relative path location.
+As explained in :doc:`Mux` without any path the content gets injected into ``/run`` in order to be in the default relative path location.
 The ``$INJECT_TO`` can be either relative path, then it's injected into ``/run/$INJECT_TO`` location, or absolute path (starting with ``'/'``), then